Bureaucracy: Russia

 The tsarist bureaucracy, alongside the military, the judiciary and the Russian Orthodox Church, played a major role in solidifying and maintaining the rule of the Tsars in the Tsardom of Russia (1547–1721) and in the Russian Empire (1721–1917).
 In the 19th century, the forces of change brought on by the Industrial Revolution propelled many countries, especially in Europe, to significant social changes.
 However, due to the conservative nature of the Tsarist regime and its desire to maintain power and control, social change in Russia lagged behind that of Europe.

 Russian-speakers referred to bureaucrats as chinovniki (чиновники) because of the rank or chin (чин) which they held.

-Ashanti Empire
+Asante Empire

-The government of the Ashanti Empire was built upon a sophisticated bureaucracy in Kumasi, with separate ministries which saw to the handling of state affairs.
-Ashanti's Foreign Office was based in Kumasi.
+Bureaucracy in the Asante Empire emerged from the reforms of Asantehene Osei Kwadwo in the 18th century.
+The government was built upon a sophisticated bureaucracy in Kumasi, with separate ministries which saw to the handling of state affairs.
+Asante's Foreign Office was based in Kumasi.
 Despite the small size of the office, it allowed the state to pursue complex negotiations with foreign powers.
-The Office was divided into departments that handled Ashanti relations separately with the British, French, Dutch, and Arabs.
-Scholars of Ashanti history, such as Larry Yarak and Ivor Wilkes, disagree over the power of this sophisticated bureaucracy in comparison to the Asantehene.
+The Office was divided into departments that handled Asante relations separately with the British, French, Dutch, and Arabs.
+Scholars of Asante history, such as Larry Yarak and Ivor Wilkes, disagree over the power of this sophisticated bureaucracy in comparison to the Asantehene.
 However, both scholars agree that it was a sign of a highly developed government with a complex system of checks and balances.